This Sicha is an excerpt from our Sefer

-In this week’s Parsha, Parshas Lech Licha, we learn of the journey of our forefather Avraham who traveled at age 75 from the city of his birthplace to the land of Israel, and how he then made a round-trip journey from Israel to Egypt, in order to escape a famine.
-As Scripture describes, the journey was both arduous and dangerous, putting both Abraham’s and his wife’s lives in danger, causing him to temporarily lose his wife to the hands of the Pharaoh of Egypt.
+In this week’s Parsha, Parshas Lech Lecha, we learn of the journey of our forefather Avraham who traveled at age 75 from the city of his birthplace to the land of Israel, and how he then made a round-trip journey from Israel to Egypt, in order to escape a famine.
+As Scripture describes, the journey was both arduous and dangerous, putting both Avraham’s and his wife’s lives in danger, causing him to temporarily lose his wife to the hands of the Pharaoh of Egypt.
 If that was not enough, as soon as he arrived in the holy land, it became stricken with famine and created a great desecration of G-d’s name.
-The commentators explain furthermore that Avraham actually had a spiritual dissent during these journeys, becoming more involved in the physical world and its lusts, and failed challenges that G-d placed before him.
-The Rebbe questions how all of these negative events can possibly connect to the title by which the Parsha is known as, which is Lech Licha, and refers to both a physical and spiritual elevation to greater prosperity.
-This question provokes the contemplation of a deep and fundamental concept in Judaism and Hasidism vis a vis divine Providence, and the belief that everything that happens to a person is not only from G-d but is for a purpose of elevation and advancement.
-The discussion reaches a boiling point when it turns to analyzing whether the concept of divine Providence applies even to sin and sinful behavior, and if so, then what is left of freedom of choice, and punishment and reward for making those choices.
-The conclusion and consequential lesson that the Rebbe derives from this talk is as thought-provoking as it is encouraging, and gives even the greatest of sinners hope of return, and removes them from despair.
-The Rebbe’s connection of sinful behavior with divine Providence touches upon one of the rarest, and most controversial, discussions brought in Jewish and Hasidic thought, which few have even dared of contemplating due to its seeming absurdity and contradiction of basic tenants of Judaism and religion.
-Even fewer have ever ventured to express such a connection in their writings or speeches, and those who have done so have come under fierce opposition and attack for what is claimed to be a heretical belief.
-The great novel teaching in this talk, can, and unfortunately has been, misunderstood by some readers in a way that it contradicts other fundamentals of our faith, and has left some of the greatest scholars puzzled as to its proper understanding.
-In truth, after a careful study of the talk, the revolutionary novelty and lesson that is derived by the Rebbe, not only does not contradict any tenets of our faith, but on the contrary compliments them.
+The commentators explain furthermore that Avraham actually had a spiritual descent during these journeys, becoming more involved in the physical world and its lusts, and failed challenges that G-d placed before him.
+The Rebbe questions how all of these negative events can possibly connect to the title by which the Parsha is known as, which is Lech Lecha, and refers to both a physical and spiritual elevation to greater prosperity.
+This question provokes the contemplation of a deep and fundamental concept in Judaism and Hasidism vis a vis Divine Providence, and the belief that everything that happens to a person is not only from G-d but is for a purpose of elevation and advancement.
+The discussion reaches a boiling point when it turns to analyzing whether the concept of Divine Providence applies even to sin and sinful behavior, and if so, then what is left of freedom of choice, and punishment and reward for making those choices.
+The conclusion and consequential lesson that the Rebbe derives from this talk is as thought-provoking as it is encouraging and gives even the greatest of sinners hope of return and removes them from despair.

 Explorations of the Sicha:

-1. How all the episodes discussed in the weekly Parsha are hinted to in its name.
+1. How are all the episodes discussed in the weekly Parsha are hinted to in its name?

-2. How Avraham’s challenges and failures were really part of his physical and spiritual advancement.
+2. How were all of Avraham’s challenges and failures really part of his physical and spiritual advancement?

-3. The relationship between divine providence and freedom of choice and G-d’s unity.
+3. What is the relationship between Divine providence and freedom of choice and G-d’s unity?

-4. How even sin contains an element of divine Providence, and how even the greatest of sinners are guided by G-d in their journey down and their potential journey back up.
+4. Does even sin contain an element of Divine Providence, and how can even the greatest of sinners be considered to have been guided by G-d in their journey down and their potential journey back up?

 1. The name of the weekly Parsha summarizes its events:

-The names of the weekly portions have biblical status: It’s been explained on numerous occasions, that although the famously known names of the Parshiyos are not of biblical origin, and perhaps not even of Talmudic origin, historically having been first documented from about a thousand years prior, nonetheless, they are considered the authentic names of the Parshiyos, and are treated as if they contain biblical status.
+The names of the weekly portions have Biblical status: It’s been explained on numerous occasions, that although the famously known names of the Parshiyos are not of Biblical origin, and perhaps not even of Talmudic origin [historically having been first documented from about a thousand years prior], nonetheless, they are considered the authentic names of the Parshiyos, and are treated as if they contain Biblical status.
 This can be understood from the fact that according to Jewish law, the name of an individual becomes his legal name after it is used for 30 days.
-If so, even more so in our case that the names of the Torah portions have been used for over a thousand years, and have been used by the greatest scholars and rabbis, are they certainly considered the legal names of the Torah portions.
+This should applies even more so regarding the name of the Parshiyos, being that the names of the Torah portions have been used for over a thousand years and have been used by the greatest scholars and rabbis, and they are hence certainly considered the legal names of the Torah portions.

 2. The theme of Parshas Lech Lecha and its contradictory episodes:

-The journey to spiritual heights: In general, the term Lech Licha refers to the general life journey of a Jew in fulfilling his purpose of life which is the service creator.
-In the Hasidic teachings it is brought that the words Lech Licha can be interpreted to mean “go into yourself.”
+The journey to spiritual heights: In general, the term Lech Lecha refers to the general life journey of a Jew in fulfilling his purpose of life which is to serve his creator.
+In the Chassidic teachings, it is brought that the words Lech Lecha can be interpreted to mean “go into yourself.”
 These words which G-d instructed to Avraham were a message to him that he should travel to his essence, to the root of his soul, and become elevated to the highest of levels of spirituality.

 The challenges and ordeals of Avraham’s travels: According to this, it remains to be understood how in pretty much the remainder of the Parsha, Avraham is hit with one difficulty after another.
 Although the very beginning of the Parsha discusses Avraham’s journey to the holy land, and from there to Jerusalem, immediately afterwards we are told of a famine hitting the land which then forced Avraham to leave the holy land and descend to the land of Egypt.
 How then does this episode, which is considered a great physical and spiritual descent for Avraham, fit into the theme of the Parsha which is a journey from one level to another and going higher and higher.